 A water sample is taken from your faucet and is sent to our DEP-certified lab partner for an in-depth analytical test.
 Results are generally returned in three days, at which point we will contact you on the results and discuss water treatment options with you.
 See our services for more information on our in-home testing testing or click below to schedule a bacteria test.

 Though not the most practical solution, shocking your well with chlorine bleach can be effective for getting rid of bacteria.
 However, this isn’t a guarantee that bacteria in the ground water or pipes won’t grows back.
 Be advised that chlorine can give water its own objectionable chemical taste and odor which can cause its own related health issues.

 Clean Stream Water’s UV Light systems are 100% safe to use for whole house water applications or drinking water applications.
 It requires no use of chemicals and is completely safe from leeching.
 UV light systems have been Clean Stream Water’s proven method of water sterilization since 1988.

 UV Light Systems

 For Whole House and Drinking Water Treatment

-Water flow is controlled as it travels through the UV light inlet into the chamber.
-It is there where it is exposed to powerful UV wavelengths emitted by the UV bulb consequently inactivating all bacteria, viruses, and cysts passing through.
+Water flow is controlled as it travels through the water inlet into the chamber.
+A UV bulb sits in the center of the chamber separated from the water by a clear quartz sleeve.
+In the chamber water is exposed to powerful UV wavelengths emitted by the UV bulb consequently breaking the molecular bonds in the DNA of any bacteria, viruses, and cysts passing through, effectively killing them.

 Input your search keywords and press Enter.